 India's High Commissioner Ranjan Mathai was the guest of honour, while leading MPs, politicians and stars from the world of entertainment were also present, including MPs Shailesh Vara, Alok Sharma, Priti Patel and Keith Vaz; Rishi Rich, Nitin Kundra, Ace Bhatti and Indiana Jones actor Bhaskar Patel.

-There are nine billionaires in this year's Asian Rich List; of the total 101 entrants, 60 have increased their wealth.
+There were nine billionaires in this year's Asian Rich List; of the total 101 entrants, 60 increased their wealth.
 In the past 12 months, the combined wealth on the Asian Rich list has gone up by £6bn to £51.5bn.

-Sir Anwar Pervez OBE, chairman, Bestway Cash & Carry, won the Lifetime Achievement Award while the Indian industrial house, Tata Group, was presented the International Business of the Year in association with EY.
+Sir Anwar Pervez OBE, chairman, Bestway Cash & Carry, won the Lifetime Achievement Award while the Indian industrial house, Tata Group, was presented the International Business of the Year.